regen-network/regen-ledger/rfcs/001-ecosystem-service-credit-module.md

 ### Send

 The send operation transfers some units of a credit batch from the current holder to another account.
-Retired/burned credits cannot be transferred.
+Retired credits cannot be transferred.

 Sends can be performed only by the account owner, or an authorized representative (via some external module like message authorization).